Research

 Electrochemical power generation during forced convection cooling to utilize waste heat

-In our present civilization, forced convection cooling is important in technologies from microprocessors in data centers, which now consume 1%–2% of global electricity generation, to heat engines including turbines and automobile engines.
+In modern civilization, forced convection cooling plays a vital role in a variety of technologies, from microprocessors in data centers, which currently consume 1%–2% of the world's electricity production, to heat engines, including turbines and automobile engines.
 These technologies require active cooling to avoid thermal failure (for microprocessors) and maximize fuel-to-work conversion efficiency (heat engines).
-Here, “active cooling” means the prompt removal of a large quantity of thermal energy in the heat source by a working fluid under a large temperature difference.
-However, such active cooling leads to prompt destruction of the exergy of thermal energy, which is the free-energy component of the thermal energy.
-This issue has remained unaddressed despite the widespread use of forced convection cooling.
-If this issue is resolved, it could strongly influence the development of future energy technologies.
+Here, "active cooling" means the prompt removal of a large quantity of thermal energy emitted from a heat source using a working fluid under a large temperature difference.
+However, such active cooling promptly decreases the exergy of thermal energy, which is the free-energy component of the thermal energy.
+If this current problem can be resolved, it could have a major impact on the use of thermal energy, which is currently emitted in large quantities but has not received much attention.

 However, to bring this concept to real application, further improvements are required.
-The required improvements include the design optimization of the geometry of liquid flowing channel in the cell, establishment of strategies for scale-up of the cell dimensions, and optimizations of both electrode materials and redox couple chemicals used in the cell.
+The required improvements include the design optimization of the geometry of the liquid flowing channel in the cell, the establishment of strategies for scale-up of the cell dimensions, and the optimization of both electrode materials and redox couple chemicals used in the cell.

 Photon Upconversion